getify/You-Dont-Know-JS/async & performance/ch2.md

 Even though the second version is more accurate, both versions are deficient in explaining this code in a way that matches our brains to the code, and the code to the JS engine.
 The disconnect is both subtle and monumental, and is at the very heart of understanding the shortcomings of callbacks as async expression and management.

-As soon as we introduce a single continuation (or several dozen as many programs do!) in the form of a callback function, we have allowed an inconsistency to form between how our brains work and the way the code will operate.
+As soon as we introduce a single continuation (or several dozen as many programs do!) in the form of a callback function, we have allowed a divergence to form between how our brains work and the way the code will operate.
 Any time these two diverge (and this is by far not the only place that happens, as I'm sure you know!), we run into the inevitable fact that our code becomes harder to understand, reason about, debug, and maintain.

 ## Sequential Brain